alevfalse/rs-navi/README.md

 # rs-navi
-A we application that helps students find a place to live near their school.
+A web application that helps students find a place to live near their school.

 # Development Guide